cepthomas/NBagOfUis/README.md

 - TextViewer: With colorizing.
 - WaitCursor: Easy to use cursor.
 - Slider: Generic slider control.
+- Meter: Linear or log.
+- Pot: Just like on your guitar.
+- Pan: Just like on your hifi.

 ## Utilities
 - KeyUtils: Keyboard input.